python/cpython/Doc/reference/datamodel.rst

    This type has a single value.
 There is a single object with this value.
 This object is accessed through the built-in name ``None``.
 It is used to signify the absence of a value in many situations, e.g., it is returned from functions that don't explicitly return anything.
-Its truth value is false.
+Its truth value is a falsey value.

 NotImplemented
    .. index:: object: NotImplemented